sam-sneed/shit-linux/README.md

 * This only comes with the bare necessities.
 You'll need to provide any extra packages, such as xfce's screenshooter or power-management apps or a web browser, via apt or flatpak.
 * There IS an "Additional Drivers" app to install NVIDIA drivers.
 * Most WiFi drivers that are compatible with Ubuntu Jammy Jellyfish should work by default ***after*** install.
-* CURL is incompatible with most applications due to it being a shortcut to the better (swirl)[http://nodemixaholic.com:3002/nodemixaholic/swirl] project.
+* CURL is incompatible with most applications due to it being a shortcut to the better swirl project.
+  * Swirl's source can be found here: http://nodemixaholic.com:3002/nodemixaholic/swirl

 ### How to install?